blakeperdue/ios7-wireframe-kit/README.md

 iOS 7 Wireframe Kit
 ===================

-###An Illustrator kit to make your wireframing a day at the beach
+### An open-source Illustrator and Omnigraffle iOS7 Wireframe template package to make your wireframing a day at the beach.

 http://blakeperdue.com/ios7-wireframe-kit